-4.1 The Finance Scrutiny Panel considered the latest details of the budget proposals at its last meeting (convened on 20th January, 2022).
-A summary of the Panel's deliberations will be presented verbally at the meeting by Cllr Dafydd Roberts, chair of the Panel.
+4.1 The Finance Scrutiny Panel considered the latest details of the budget proposals at its meeting of 20th January, 2022.
+The Panel's deliberations were presented verbally at the last meeting of the Corporate Scrutiny Committee3.

 5. PUBLIC CONSULTATION PROCES